 Learn about the methods that might help you avoid going to court in your divorce.

-Can I Get a Divorce Without Going to Court?
+Can I Get A Divorce Without Going To Court?

 Let us make it clear now—even though most states allow you to get a divorce judgment without going to a courthouse, some necessitate that you see the judge.
-If you are able to settle your issues in beforehand, your court appearance can be shortlived, instead of hours, or the days that it takes in a contested divorce case.
-If you can, you and your spouse might try to settle your issues on your own, or you can make use one of the methods of (ADR) Alternative Dispute Resolution.
+If you are able to settle your issues in beforehand, your court appearance can be short-lived, instead of hours, or the days that it takes in a contested divorce case.
+If you can, you and your spouse might try to settle your issues on your own, or you can make use of one of the methods of (ADR) Alternative Dispute Resolution.

 Option 1.
 Marital Settlement Agreement

 If you are on good terms you and your spouse can make a list of your marital issues and try to reach a solution on each of them.
 It’s good to do a little research in advance to learn more about the issues you’ll need to talk about, so you do not exclude anything.
 Usually, divorce issues can include any or all of them: